arun749661/MyProjects-Demo/README.md

 # MyProjects-Demo
-This is my first git repository.Author - Rashmi Rajput
+This is my first git repository.
+Author - Rashmi Rajput